octo-technology/OpenTezos/docs/smartpy/introduction.md

 It is a high-level smart contracts library and comes with related tools in the form of [SmartPy.io](https://smartpy.io/) to greatly ease the accessibility, understandability, and provability of smart contracts on Tezos.
 A few advantages are:

 - It is based on a popular programming language: _Python_
 - It has a set of high-level primitives, called _SmartML_, written in _OCaml_ for a new smart contracts virtual machine that can be compiled into Michelson.
-These primitives also exist on their own and can be executed, simulated, and analyzed.
+These primitives also exist on their own and can be executed, simulated and analyzed.
-  > **OCaml** is an industrial-level programming language supporting functional, imperative, and object-oriented styles.
+  > **OCaml** is an industrial-level programming language, that supports functional, imperative, and object-oriented styles.
-  > Smart contracts in SmartML are abstract syntax trees as typically done in OCaml with values, expressions, commands, etc.
+  > Smart contracts in SmartML are abstract syntax trees, as typically done in OCaml, with values, expressions, commands, etc.
 - It has a compiler that translates _SmartML_ contracts into _Michelson_.
 - Analytics tools are elements of SmartPy that provide some automatic procedures to analyze and prove properties of smart contracts.
 Then the [user interface](https://smartpy.io/ide) brings simulation, debugging, tests, and analytics capabilities straight to developers.